 Director of Donor Relations and Wichita Programs

 I was born and raised in Kansas, I love KU and I love to travel!
 I caught the travel bug at an early age from my parents, and creating memories through vacations became one of life’s greatest joys.
 That love of travel has carried over into my adult life and now I get to share the experience with my own family.
 Making new memories with my children and seeing places through their eyes has been so much fun!
-I could not be more excited for my first Flying Jayhawks trip, the opportunity to visit these countries while traveling with fellow Jayhawks is simply amazing.
+I could not be more excited for the opportunity to visit new countries while traveling with fellow Jayhawks!

 Number of countries visited: 8